leucos/ansible-tuto/step-10/README.md

 Let's make a `templates/` directory and create a Jinja template inside.
 We'll call  it `haproxy.cfg.j2`.
-We use the `.j2` extension by convention, to make it obvious that this  is a Jinja2 template, but this is by no means necessary.
+We use the `.j2` extension by convention, to make it obvious that this  is a Jinja2 template, but this is not necessary.

     listen cluster
         bind {{ ansible_eth1['ipv4']['address'] }}:80